lostf1sh/bikeometer/README.md

 <h3 align="center">BikeoMeter</h3>
 A website with a map, where you can view your location, where you can see your speed, burned calories and Average Speed, you can download to your phone as a Progressive Web Application (PWA).
+  (Since it is my first project, there may be problems, it may not work.
+You can inform them in the Issues section.)